-An action plan capturing all 13 recommendations of the review is in place.
+An action plan capturing the developmental recommendations from the review is in place.
 Actions under implementation include reviewing and improving governance processes around managing and learning from incidents, complaints and engaging with stakeholders on these; decision making between the Trust and the Charity; and, updating the board development framework to have a greater focus on internal and external drivers.

 The Executive Management Team retain overarching responsibility for monitoring delivery of the plan and ensuring that it is leading to the expected outcomes.
 Progress with the plan is also reported to the Trust Board.
-More information about the findings in relation to risk management can be found on page xx.
+More information about the findings in relation to risk management can be found on page 117.

-Trust Board Committees
+Trust Board committees